► Knowledge transfer with impact: trying out new creative techniques

-Young researchers need spaces, in which they can develop explorative impact projects.
 We offer workshops for the development of career-relevant key qualifications as part of GradTUBS.
-In the workshops, we impart knowledge about the conception of target group-oriented impact-projects.
-The next dates are in April and November.
+In the workshops, we impart knowledge about the conception of target group-orientated impact projects.
+The workshops take place in April and November.
+Here you can find more information about the previous workshop on 14 November 2025.

-The Call for Impact will be announced after the GradTUBS Workshop.
-All PhD- and PostDoc-researchers at TU Braunschweig will have the opportunity to plan and carry out their own impact projects with social groups and organizations in a multidirectional and co-creative way.
-This can enrich their own research with new ideas and perspectives.
+Twice a year, following the workshop "Knowledge Transfer with Impact", the Call for Impact is announced.
+This funding from the Transfer Service gives all PhD and postdoctoral researchers at TU Braunschweig the opportunity to plan and implement their own impact projects with social groups and organisations in a multidirectional and co-creative way.
+This allows them to enrich their own research with new ideas and perspectives.

 With PORT-O, PhD student Cindy Demuth from the ITL is developing an interactive learning setting that gets girls interested in STEM subjects.
 A simulated harbour hinterland scenario is created on a mobile table using Lego, in which Ozobots are programmed to playfully implement real logistical challenges.